Al Dar Island

 Al Dar Islands is a group of resort islands near Sitra, in the archipelago of Bahrain.
 They lie 12 km southeast of the capital, Manama, on Bahrain Island.

 Al Dar Island Resort is a ten-minute offshore trip from the dhow harbour Sitra fisherman's port (Bandar Al Dar).
 The resort offers jetskiing, snorkeling and other water sports.

-It provides boat transportation accommodating guest to and from the island with a maximum of 10 minutes one-way drive from Sitra fisherman port to the island.

-There are varieties of hut accommodation areas with BBQs.
-The huts are built with palm leaves, carpeted and equipped with electric fan and socket inside.
+There are varieties of hut accommodation areas with barbecues.
+The huts are built with palm leaves.